dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Use `[<RequireQualifiedAccess>]` on union types whose case names are not sufficiently unique

 You may find yourself in a domain where the same name is the best name for different things, such as DU cases.
-You can use `[<RequireQualifiedAccess>]` to disambiguate case names.
+You can use `[<RequireQualifiedAccess>]` to disambiguate case names in order to avoid triggering confusing errors due to shadowing dependent on the ordering of `open` statements

 #### Hide the representations of discriminated unions for binary compatible APIs if the design of these types is likely to evolve